Taiwan’s pet psychics gain ground with animal lovers looking for a connection

 Pets as family

 Over the past decade, Taiwan has seen a steady rise in pet ownership; the number of registered dogs and cats peaked at 2.5 million in 2017, almost double what it was in 2005.
-In 2019, Taiwan reported 2.3 million dogs and cats, rates that surpassed the number of children under age 15 in at least five counties, according to the Council of Agriculture.
+In 2019, Taiwan reported 2.3 million dogs and cats, rates that surpassed the number of children younger than 15 in at least five counties, according to the Council of Agriculture.

-In Taipei, it is not uncommon to see dogs carted around in strollers or businesses advertising pet services like massages or swim classes and yoga for dogs.
+In Taipei, it is not uncommon to see dogs carted around in strollers or businesses advertising pet services such as massages or swim classes and yoga for dogs.
 Residents can arrange funerals for departed animals complete with monks chanting last rites and a ceremony for burning joss paper so their spirits will live well in the afterlife.

 Pets are part of political life.
 President Tsai Ing-wen’s two cats and three dogs, who featured in her reelection campaign last year, are still part of public relations efforts; one of Tsai’s former campaign managers was an animal communicator.
-Local politicians frequently signal support for animal-related initiatives like new dog parks and animal rights legislation.
+Local politicians frequently signal support for animal-related initiatives such as dog parks and animal rights legislation.

 While pet ownership has increased, enthusiasm for having children has waned, the result of rising living expenses, stagnant wages and life in densely packed cities.
 Taiwan’s population shrank in 2020 for the first time on record.